abbshr/node-dig/README.md

 node-dig
 ========

-node-dig is a node implementation of the Unix command `dig`, **fork from and based on tjfontaine/node-dns**.
+node-dig is a library based on **tjfontaine/native-dns-packet** that enable the more powerful ability to manipulate DNS request, comparing to the original `require("dns")` module, it exposed the DNS underlying mechanism to Node.js layer.
+It's easy to build customized DNS utilities base on it, such as Unix command `dig`.

 ### What's different?